NVIDIA/bare-metal-manager-core/README.md

 vault login -method=ldap username=<your AD username> -passcode=<passcode from duo>
 ```

-You will know when you are a member of a specific group based on the policies
+You will know when you are a member a group based on the policies
 returned from `vault login` (example below where you are a member of `sagan` and `ngc-automation`)

 ```